 Top Colleges Under CAT

-IIMs: IIMs are the member institutes who conduct and accept CAT scores by default and do not need any Institutional registration for CAT.
+- IIMs: IIMs are the member institutes that conduct and accept CAT scores by default and do not need any Institutional registration for CAT.

 |S.P.
 Jain Institute of Management Research||IMT Ghaziabad|

 |NITIE||K. J. Somaiya Institute of Management Studies and Research|

 |VGSOM (IIT Kharagpur)||Department of Management Studies (NIT Trichy)|

 |Top 10 11 Ms||CAT 2021 Cut off percentile (Minimum criteria)|

 Question 1: Who is eligible to take the exam?